karanpratapsingh2507/karanpratapsingh2507.github.io/README.md

-# Prathamesh Bhavsar Portfolio
+# Karan Pratap Singh Portfolio

 This is my personal portfolio website showcasing my skills, projects, and achievements.
 Designed with a sleek black and red theme, it emphasizes clean UI/UX with engaging animations and interactive elements.

 ## Features
 - **Responsive Design:** Ensures seamless viewing on desktop, tablet, and mobile devices.
-- **Projects Showcase:** Features highlights of key projects like NeuroScan, Uber Data Analytics, and SmartDictBuilder.
+- **Projects Showcase:** Features highlights of key projects
 - **Animated Elements:** Includes dynamic text animations, zoom effects, and stylish hover interactions.
 - **Achievements Counter:** Displays milestones in an animated format.
 - **GitHub Integration:** Provides a direct link to my GitHub profile.